jlleongarcia/jlleongarcia/content/blog/dev-fuzzymatching.md

     * https://github.com/seatgeek/thefuzz

-You might be interested in these https://jalcocert.github.io/JAlcocerT/get-started-with-flask/nlp-tools
+You might be interested in these [NLP Tools](https://jalcocert.github.io/JAlcocerT/nlp-tools)

 ---